-Natural gas is a non-renewable energy source (meaning once it’s burned it’s gone for good).
-Compared to coal, it produces 50 per cent less greenhouse gases but it will have even stricter regulations in the near future.
-There are two ways we can use natural gas to create electricity:
+Natural gas is a non-renewable energy source.
+Meaning once it’s burned it’s gone for good.
+Compared to coal, it produces 50% less emissions.
+But it'll have even stricter regulations soon.

-Simple cycle gas turbines use heat from when the gas is burned to turn a turbine and generate electricity.
+Natural gas generates power by being burned.
+Simple cycle gas turbines uses heat to turn a turbine to create power.
 This method is best when power use is at its peak, like hot summer days, or in the middle of winter.